Roberto Bolaño: The Skating Rink

 The Skating Rink (La pista de hielo in Spanish) is set in the seaside town of Z, on the Costa Brava, north of Barcelona and is told by three male narrators while revolving around a beautiful figure-skating champion, Nuria Martí.
 When she is suddenly dropped from the Olympic team, a pompous but besotted civil servant secretly builds a skating rink in a local ruin of a mansion, using public funds.
 But Nuria has affairs, provokes jealousy, and the skating rink becomes a crime scene.

 Nazi Literature in the Americas

 Nazi Literature in the Americas (La literatura Nazi en América in Spanish) is an entirely fictitious, ironic encyclopedia of fascist Latin American and American writers and critics, blinded to their own mediocrity and sparse readership by passionate self-mythification.
 While this is a risk that literature generally runs in Bolaño's works, these characters stand out by force of the intended heinousness of their political philosophy.
 Published in 1996, the events of the book take place from the late 19th century up to 2029.
-The last portrait was expanded into a novel in Distant Star.
+The last portrait was expanded into the novel Distant Star.